Lebanon's Hezbollah chief Nasrallah says Beirut blast judge is politicised | Law-Order

 - Lebanon

-Lebanon's Hezbollah chief Sayyed Hassan Nasrallah said on Monday the lead investigator into the disastrous Beirut port blast was biased and politicised.
+Lebanon's Hezbollah chief Sayyed Hassan Nasrallah said on Monday the lead investigator into the disastrous Beirut port blast was biased and politicised, his strongest criticism of the judge since his appointment.

-"The targetting is clear, you are picking certain officials and certain people, the bias is clear," he said in a televised address.
+"The targeting is clear, you are picking certain officials and certain people, the bias is clear," he said in a televised address, adding that Judge Tarek Bitar would never reach the truth if he continues with the probe.
+"The current judge is using the blood of the victims to serve political interests," he said, without elaborating.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)